 Melody Chien, Senior Director Analyst at Gartner comments on the opportunities missed when CRM data isn’t maintained, saying: “Data quality is directly linked to the quality of decision making.
 Good quality data provides better leads, better understanding of customers and better customer relationships.
 Data quality is a competitive advantage.”

-For example, clean data creates a competitive advantage for both sales and marketing strategies in the following ways:
+For example, clean data creates a competitive advantage for both outbound deal sourcing strategies in the following ways:

-• With high-quality data, teams can segment their prospect and customer lists to more effectively sell and market to them.
+- With high-quality data, teams can segment their prospect lists to more effectively reach them.

-• Clean data allows teams to personalize their outreach using the right customer information.
+- Clean data allows teams to personalize their outreach using the right contact information.

-• Clean data drives improvements across sales productivity, efficiency, and business operations.
+- Clean data drives improvements across productivity, efficiency, and business operations.

 Addressing CRM data maintenance issues